 CoBank, ACB: We have a relationship with CoBank, ACB (CoBank), a System bank, which involves purchasing and selling participation interests in loans.
-As part of this relationship, our equity investment in CoBank was \$355 thousand at December 31, 2021, 2020, and 2019.
+As part of this relationship, our equity investment in CoBank was \$355 thousand as of December 31, 2022, 2021, and 2020, respectively.

 SunStream Business Services: We have a relationship with SunStream, which involves purchasing financial and retail information technology, collateral, tax reporting, and insurance services.
 SunStream was a division of AgriBank prior to April 1, 2020, when SunStream formed a separate System service corporation of which we are a partial owner.
-As of December 31, 2021, and 2020, our investment in SunStream was \$1.9 million.
+As of December 31, 2022, 2021, and 2020, our investment in SunStream was \$1.9 million.
 Additional related party information is included in Note 9 to the accompanying Consolidated Financial Statements.
 We also guarantee the amounts borrowed by SunStream on their line of credit with AgriBank, up to \$40.0 million.
 Refer to Note 10 to the accompanying Consolidated Financial Statements for further disclosure.

 Farm Credit Foundations: We have a relationship with Farm Credit Foundations (Foundations), a System service corporation, which involves purchasing human resource, benefit, payroll, and workforce management services.
-As of December 31, 2021, 2020, and 2019, our investment in Foundations was \$32 thousand.
+As of December 31, 2022, 2021, and 2020, our investment in Foundations was \$32 thousand.
 Additional related party information is included in Note 9 to the accompanying Consolidated Financial Statements.